 Fellowship

-In the novel, Fellowship, Ian, a high school senior, dreams of becoming a star reporter.
+Life in 1960 Fellowship America is tenuous.
+Still, high school senior, Ian Hobart, dreams of becoming a star reporter.
 Until one word, one symbol, changes his life forever.

 Image has the background of Fellowship shield in brown, over the top of it at a slight angle is the cover of Fellowship which also has the shield in the background, on top of the upper half of the shield is a yellow silhouette of a church steeple, with a graphic representation of mountains beneath it.
 The silhouette of a young man runs away from the church.

-Nearly twenty years after the Nazi-European War,Ian rides his bike home after his shift as copy boy, dreaming of the day he has his own car, but all his wishes and worries disappear at the sight of the Fellowship shield burned into the family’s front door.
+One fall day in 1960 Fellowship America,Ian rides his bike home after his shift as copy boy.
+He dreams of the day he is a star reporter and can afford his own car, but all his dreams vanish at the sight of the Fellowship shield burned into the family’s front door.

 He can’t believe it.
 Doesn’t want to believe it.

-The Angels of Death Took his parents and older brother.
+The Fellowship’s Angels of Death Took his parents and older brother.

-Ian and his siblings grab a few supplies and flee into the wilds of the Blue Ridge Mountains.
-They rely on his savvy and survival skills.
+Pursued by Fellowship agents, Ian gathers his younger siblings and what supplies they can carry.
+They flee into the wilds of the Blue Ridge Mountains, where they rely on Ian’s savvy and survival skills.

 With no one else he can trust, Ian turns to his best friend.